prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 This is mainly intended for certain limited Prebid Mobile setups, where bids cannot be cached client-side.

+##### Cache winning bids only

+There's an option to cache only winning bids.
+It can be enabled through configuration property `auction.cache.only-winning-bids` or request field `request.ext.prebid.cache.winningonly`, where the request field has higher priority.
+Configuration property has `false` value by default, meaning than on server-level all bids should be cached.

+This feature will not be available (config and/or request values will be ignored) if `ext.prebid.targeting.includebidderkeys` is `true` as it will invalidate `includebidderkeys` feature.

 #### GDPR

 Prebid Server supports the IAB's GDPR recommendations, which can be found [here](https://iabtechlab.com/wp-content/uploads/2018/02/OpenRTB_Advisory_GDPR_2018-02.pdf).